jcmf/toast/README.md

 ## Is any of this meant to be usable?

-Not really?
-If you actually want to use toast, you're much better off looking at the toast web site above than looking here.
+If you actually want to use toast, you're much better off looking at the toast web site above than looking at this repository.
 But, you know, if that site were to disappear someday and someone wanted to resurrect it for some reason, this might be a useful starting point at least.

 ## Is toast itself still useful?

-I haven't used it myself in years, but in principle, yeah, I think it's retained quite a bit of the potential usefulness it still had when I last used it actively.
+I haven't used it myself in years, but, yes, I think it's retained some potential usefulness.
 There may even still be other people using it somewhere!
 But it's far less necessary than it was when I started on it.
 There weren't many good alternatives then.
 Now there are lots.